DUOUNO/ArangoDB-view/README.md

 After a short timeout your new rule is automatically saved and applied to the documents overview.
 When you click outside from the input field the edited rule is also saved and applied.

 ##### edit filter/sort rule
+To edit a rule just type the new rule into the rule input field.
+The rule is automatically save and applied when you click outside.